UKHackspaceFoundation/website/README.md

 Any emails sent by the app will be printed to the console.

+## Tests

+To run the linter and tests (such as they are), you can do:

+	$ make test

+This requires that the local Docker environment is running.

+## Shell

+To run the Django shell with IPython on your local environment, you can run:

+	$ make shell

 ## Managing Dependencies

 This app uses [Pipenv](https://pipenv.readthedocs.io) to manage dependencies.
 If you want